tuya/tuya-home-assistant/README.md

  :tada: :tada: :tada: [Vote for Tuya Integration New Device Driver Support!](https://github.com/tuya/tuya-home-assistant/discussions/86) :tada::tada::tada:

-## Verified CBT Products List
+## Verified PBT Products List

-If you have tested and confirmed any Tuya compatible CBT (Connected by Tuya) device, please help to contribute to [Mark Watt Tech's page](https://github.com/MarkWattTech/Tuya-v2-Supported-Devices)
+If you have tested and confirmed any Tuya compatible PBT (Powered by Tuya) device, please help to contribute to [Mark Watt Tech's page](https://github.com/MarkWattTech/Tuya-v2-Supported-Devices)

-It's a collection of known working CBT Products that are compatible with Home Assistant and the Tuya integration.
+It's a collection of known working PBT Products that are compatible with Home Assistant and the Tuya integration.

 We appreciate your contribution!